SHETER0/Procedural-ADS/README.md

 ## 📞 Issues
-If you have any issues feel free to open an issue or contact me on Discord (SHETER#6133).
+If you have any issues feel free to open an issue or contact me on Discord (sheter).